gregjacobs/Angular-Architecture/architecture/pages.md

 {% endhighlight %}

-Example of page nicely broken down into distinct components:
+Example of the same page nicely broken down into distinct components:

 {% highlight html %}
 <div>